jmsenorino/drixit-challenge-back/README.md

 ### Rest

-I used to test the http request.
-I decided to not include it on the .gitignore and DevDependencies so you can see that too.
+I use it to test the http request.
+I decided not include it on the .gitignore and DevDependencies so you can see that too.